techidaily/site-facebook/source/_posts/quick-login-sessions-across-diverse-facebook-pages.md

  It will also come in handy if you have a separate Facebook login for work.
 That way, you can keep all things work and personal completely separated.

  While this password setting does help protect your separate accounts, it's good to be prepared.
-You should make sure you know the best ways to[secure your Facebook account for recovery](https://www.makeuseof.com/tag/5-secure-facebook-account-recoverable/) .
+You should make sure you know the best ways to [secure your Facebook account for recovery](https://www.makeuseof.com/tag/5-secure-facebook-account-recoverable/) .

 ## You Can Now Switch Facebook Accounts Quickly